Titus 1:1

 TRANSCRIPT

 I greet you in the blessed name of our Lord and Saviour Jesus Christ.
-Today, we will continue, or apologise for that, we have finished our book of James, we will begin a new series of messages from the book of Titus.
+We have finished our book of James, we will begin a new series of messages from the book of Titus.
 Allow me to give you a brief background of this book.
 This epistle, or letter, was written by the Apostle Paul to Titus.
 Titus was non-Jewish and probably a native of Crete, which was an island located in the southeast of Greece.
 Although the Bible does not record for us how he was associated with Paul, however he was mentioned several times in the New Testament.
 From these records, we know that he was a faithful companion and labourer of Paul.
 Paul took him to the Jerusalem Council in Acts 15 to test the Jewish believers whether they would receive a Gentile Christian unconditionally into the fellowship.
 He brought Titus.
 Subsequently, he sent him as a messenger to the church at Corinth, most certainly, Titus had gained much experience through the many problems Paul had faced in the Corinthian church.

 Paul himself visited Crete after he was released from his first Roman imprisonment.
 He had spent time evangelising, pastoring, and teaching the Word of God on that island, but he could not stay there longer.
 Therefore, he asked Titus to continue the work.
 Essentially, the purpose of writing this letter was to encourage Titus, the young pastor, as well as the leaders and the congregation on how they ought to function as a church, in order to be an effective witness to the unbelievers living on that island.
 That is a brief background of this letter.